-11.4.3.8 Summary of Potential Construction Phase Impacts
+11.4.3.7 Summary of Potential Construction Phase Impacts

-Table 11.6 provides a summary of the assessment of impacts described in Section 11.4.3.1 to Section 11.4.3.7.
-The pathways to the greater potential health effects are temporary changes in noise and traffic conditions but these are not expected to result in any significant change in population health status.
+Table 11.7 provides a summary of the assessment of impacts described in Section 11.4.3.1 to Section 11.4.3.6.
+No significant impacts on human health are predicted during construction.